I finally unboxed my Pi a few weeks ago, and since then I’ve been learning some Python - the primary language of the Pi.

 Where can I purchase the hardware?

-If you want any of the accessory hardware you saw here, including the T-shaped cobbler and cable (it’s very handy to not have to wire up all the individual GPIO pins!), you can pick up the same set I did, called the CanaKit Raspberry Pi GPIO Breakout Board / Cobbler Bundle (aff link).
+If you want any of the accessory hardware you saw here, including the T-shaped cobbler and cable (it’s very handy to not have to wire up all the individual GPIO pins!), you can pick up a kit on Amazon - I've found Canakit and Vilros to be good brands, but I'm sure there's others too.

 Where can I go from here?